Divorce

 Highly Rated Family Law Lawyers Dedicated to Protecting Your Spousal and Parental Interests During Divorce Proceedings

-Divorce can put a strain on your finances as well as your mental and emotional well-being.
-One of the most important decisions you will make to help you through this challenging time is selecting a Sugar Land family law attorney experienced at handling all aspects of a TX divorce, from filing the divorce petition to discussing child custody to settling your property and asset division.
+Divorce can strain your finances as well as your mental and emotional well-being.
+One of the most important decisions you will make during this challenging time is selecting a Sugar Land family law attorney experienced at handling all aspects of a TX divorce, from filing the divorce petition to discussing child custody to settling your property and asset division.

 At Tracton Law Firm, we have helped thousands of clients serving Sugar Land, TX, navigate the complex divorce process and come out on the other side eager to begin their post-divorce life.
 We have over 40 years of legal experience handling the whole gamut of divorce litigation and settlement issues, including: